-Luckily for her or whatever, Limp Lettuce Obed came in, apologising for her lateness and thanking Toady Simon-Peter for stepping into her shoes.
+Luckily for her or whatever, Limp Lettuce Obed came in, apologising for her tardiness and thanking Toady Simon-Peter for stepping into her shoes.
 I looked down at Limp Lettuce’s shoes and a mischievous thought took hold.
 What if he actually found his size ten feet in her size six shoes?
 An evil chuckle escaped my throat; that will serve the smarmy snake right!
 Religious deceivers, the worst kind of vermin!
 At least that’s what the book of wise sayings said.

-Limp Lettuce turned her back to the class to write the day’s topic on the board and a mighty shriek came from two desks behind.
+As Limp Lettuce turned her back to the class to write the day’s topic on the board, a mighty shriek came from two desks behind.
 It was Nkechi Mgb’orie.
 She had turned dark with spots!
 It wasn’t just her face, it was her arms, her legs and as she lifted her school blouse, it was her torso as well!
 Her whole body had become a mass of spots; spots shaped like that of a leopard’s!

 Class was hurriedly dismissed while Miss Obed took her to the dispensary.
 The rest of us milled around the Form Four corridor.
 Amazie came up to me, eyes wide.